Reducing Functional Decline in Older Adults during Hospitalization: A Best Practice Approach

 By: American Academy of Nursing’s Expert Panel on Acute and Critical Care*

-WHY: Hospitalization poses a risk for altered functional status for older adults due to acute illness, decreased mobility, the negative effects of bedrest such as pressure ulcers, pain, dehydration and/or malnutrition, medication side effects, and associated hospital treatment measures such as invasive lines and catheters that limit mobility.
-Low levels of mobility and bedrest are common occurrences during hospitalization for older adults (Fischer et al., 2011).
-Of great significance is that deconditioning and functional decline from baseline have been found to occur by day two of hospitalization in older patients (Winkelman, 2009).
+WHY: Hospitalization poses a risk for altered functional status for older adults due to acute illness, decreased mobility, the negative effects of bedrest such as pressure injuries, pain, dehydration and/or malnutrition, medication side effects, and associated hospital treatment measures such as invasive lines and catheters that limit mobility.
+Low levels of mobility and bedrest are common occurrences during hospitalization for older adults (Kresevic, 2017; Fischer et al., 2011).
+Of great significance is that deconditioning and functional decline from baseline have been found to occur by day two of hospitalization in older patients (Kresevic, 2017; Winkelman, 2009).

 TARGET POPULATION: Hospitalized older adults at risk for functional decline and immobility.

 BEST PRACTICE: Reducing the risk for functional decline in hospitalized older adults can make a significant impact on their function and quality of life.
 A number of evidence-based strategies have been identified for reducing deterioration in hospitalized older adults.

 • Conduct comprehensive and interprofessional geriatric assessment of physical, psychosocial, and functional status at admission.